Home | Farm to Fork

 Explore the unique farm-to-fork relationships that are growing in Waterloo Region!

-FARM TO FORK is a 6-part series that takes you inside Waterloo Region’s farm to table culture with Chef Nick Benninger – owner of the Fat Sparrow Group in St. Jacobs, ON.
+FARM TO FORK takes you inside Waterloo Region’s farm to table food culture with local chef and culinary entrepreneur, Nick Benninger.

 FARM TO FORK follows Chef Nick as he explores some of the best farms the region has to offer.
-Through Chef Nick’s culinary skills and passion for locally sourced ingredients, viewers will develop an appreciation for the value and quality of farm gate food.
+Through Chef Nick’s culinary skills and passion for locally sourced ingredients, viewers will develop an appreciation for the value and quality of Waterloo Region’s farm gate food scene.

 Viewers will also learn how to cook these delicious ingredients as Chef Nick prepares a meal using the produce sourced from the local farms.